CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/ACL-Set-and-Unset-Commands.md

 ## nv set acl \<acl-id\> rule \<rule-id\> action police rate

-Configures the policing rate.
+Configures quality of service for traffic on the data plane.
+Using QoS policers, you can rate limit traffic so incoming packets get dropped if they exceed specified thresholds.
+This command configures the policing rate.
 You can specify a value between 1 and 2147483647.

 ### Identifiers